frikkfossdal/fluffy-octo-potato/README.md

 The algorithms behind the slicer is mostly motivated by the work presented in this [paper.](http://www.dainf.ct.utfpr.edu.br/%7Emurilo/public/CAD-slicing.pdf) In the paper, the authors claims that they have developed a slicing algorithm that is time-wise optimal compared to other slicing algorithms known in litterature.
 We´ll see about that!
 The slicing algorithm goes something like this:

+1. Create a list containing all triangles of the mesh model.
+This was a bit of a struggle in Openframeworks.
+To import .stl files, I use the [ofxAssimpModelLoader](http://openframeworks.cc/documentation/ofxAssimpModelLoader/ofxAssimpModelLoader/) addon in openframeworks.
-1. Mesh slicing:  Calculate triangle intersection points on each plane
+2. Mesh slicing:  Calculate triangle intersection points on each plane
-2. Construct contours: Create polygons from the intersection points
+3. Construct contours: Create polygons from the intersection points
-3. Make sence of the polygons (Clockwice/Counterclockwise)
+4. Make sence of the polygons (Clockwice/Counterclockwise)

 Easy right?
 Not so much.
 Turns out that I really have to reassess some fundamental vector math.